Education Research Current Organisation and Cooperation NL

 Something went wrong with processing the request.

-The VU Research Building will be a 27,000 m2 bèta medical lab building and is the next step in the renewal of beta housing and research infrastructure.
+The Research Building is a 27,000 m2 bèta medical lab building and is the next step in the renewal of beta housing and research infrastructure.

 The building will accommodate a wide range of facilities and functions needed for education and research within the Human Health & Life Sciences theme and the departments Physics, Neurosciences, and Earth Sciences.
 The building was designed by CEPEZED.